 Conclusion

 Creating efficient and effective load testing scripts is fundamental for any performance testing initiative.
 By focusing on script optimization, you can build scripts that yield accurate, insightful results without wasting resources.
-Through modularization, parameterization, realistic data, and the right load testing tools, you’ll create a streamlined testing process that supports your team’s goals and maximizes application performance.
+Through modularization, parameterization, realistic data, error handling, and the right load testing tools, you’ll create a streamlined testing process that supports your team’s goals and maximizes application performance.